bioexcel/cwl-engine-guide/docs/partial_cwl_implementation/cromwell.md

 > GUI?
 No, but REST API is available

-Cromwell does not have a GUI, but does have web interface for REST API commands.
+Cromwell does not have a GUI, but does have a web interface for REST API commands.

 ### Command Line

 > Command Line?
 Yes

-Cromwell is command line client.
+Cromwell is a command line client.
 Jobs can be submitted from the commandline.
-As these are ran as commands and not submitted, there is no ability to question the status of the job.
+As these are run as commands and not submitted to a server, there is no ability to question the status of the job.
 When ran as a server, the REST API can be used to query the status of the workflow.

 ### Demo